Protect Our Oceans

 Our deep seas are at risk from deep sea mining

-The Pacific Ocean is currently under threat from deep sea mining, with exploration licences spanning approximately 1.5 million square kilometers.
+The Pacific faces growing threats from deep sea mining, with exploration licenses already covering over 1.5 million square kilometers.

 While no deep sea mining (DSM) projects are active yet, the race to explore these depths is intensifying both in national and international waters.

-The deep sea — usually defined as the realm below 200 metres — is a world of extremes.
-Despite these conditions, life in the deep seas thrives.
-Its ecosystems are diverse and largely unexplored, revealing a world teeming with potential discoveries.
+The deep sea is a world of extremes.
+Despite these conditions, life thrives.
+Ecosystems are diverse and largely unexplored, revealing a world teeming with potential discoveries.

-For over a decade, Pasifika communities, backed by a growing global movement, have resisted it—join us!
+For over a decade, Pacific communities, backed by a growing global movement, have resisted destructive deep sea mining.

 Watch BLUE PERIL, a 16-minute visual investigation that presents a scientifically robust and disturbing picture of far-reaching impacts of deep sea mining for Pacific Island communities.